LV-APT/lvCICD/README.md

     Notes:
     Smaller **Build Index** means higher priority.
-    If no **Build Index** defined in name of **Build Spec Project**, the priority is the least.
+    If no **Build Index** defined in name of **Build Spec Project**, the priority is lowest.
     The build order depends on the name characters.
-Usually it means the build order is not cared.
+Usually no needs to care about the build orders.
     If you care about the build orders, or dependent relationship exists, add **Build Index** in **Build Spec Project**.

     Parameters: